giacomopj/py-package-template/README.rst

 It integrates a toolchain to implement a few best practices:

 - The project has its own virtual environment with specific dependencies fixed with *Poetry*
-- The project uses a local Python version fixed with *pyenv*
+- The project uses a local Python version fixed with *Pyenv*
 - The code is linted with *Flake8*
 - The code formatting is enforced with *Black*
 - The code is unit-tested with *pytest*